Tour of Idaho

 here.
 So do Peter Cetera, Steve Miller, Arnold Schwarzenegger, Mark

-home here as well and it might've had something to do with why he
+home here as well and that might've had something to do with why he

-for a ride on the great wheel in the sky on July 2, 1961.
-I suggest
+for an early ride on the great wheel in the sky on July 2, 1961.

 immortal words of Sophocles, "Oh, God, here comes the dreadful truth,"